hrafnthor/ansible-docker/README.md

 ansible-galaxy install -r .requirements.yml
 ```

-This will allow any playbook run from this machine to use the role `hth-android-studio`
+This will allow any playbook run from this machine to use the role `hth-docker`